-Now on campus, Devin credits his success to his LEED mentor, who provided academic insight, and his mother, who instilled the values of self-confidence and resilience.
+As a college student, Devin credits his success to his LEED mentor, who provided academic insight, and his mother, who instilled the values of self-confidence and resilience in him.
 These skills guided him to persevere through his rigorous first semester.
 Devin benefited from resources provided by the LEED Scholars Program, such as tutoring, supplemental instruction and office hours.
 In addition to his academic achievements, Devin has worked with the Simulation-Based Engineering Lab (SBEL) and has held a software engineering internship with Cardiac Science, a company specializing in the design of defibrillators.
-When asked his best advice for new students, he noted that the cliché “go to office hours” might be overlooked, but he could not emphasize its importance enough.
+When asked his best advice for new students, he notes that the cliché “go to office hours” might be overlooked, but he could not emphasize its importance enough.

-Reflecting on why some groups are underrepresented in engineering and science, Devin mused that the biggest challenge is the limited exposure of the possibilities in STEM careers in these communities.
-He identified his early exposure to Computer Engineering as a career path as what gave him passion to pursue the field.
+Reflecting on why some groups are underrepresented in engineering and science, Devin thought that the biggest challenge is the limited exposure of the possibilities in STEM careers in these communities.
+He identified his early exposure to Computer Engineering as his inspiration to pursue the field.
 As such, Devin is always enthusiastic to share his academic experiences to the community around him, with the goal of igniting a similar interest.